-``{\it Definition of an Electrical Image.} An electrical image is an electrified point or system of points on one side of a surface which would produce on the other side of that surface the same electrical action which the actual electrification of that surface really does produce.''\cite{Maxwell:1873a}
+``{\it Definition of an electrical image.} An electrical image is an electrified point or system of points on one side of a surface which would produce on the other side of that surface the same electrical action which the actual electrification of that surface really does produce''\cite{Maxwell:1873a}.

 Following Laslett \cite{Laslett:1963jn, Laslett:1987jn}, we consider a relativistic bunch between infinitely wide conducting plates placed at $y= h$ and $y= -h$.
-Suppose that constituents of the bunch are positively charged.
+Suppose that the constituents of the bunch are positively charged.
 For full generality, let the bunch be displaced by $(0,\bar{y},0)$ from the midplane $(x,0,z)$, and the observation point of the field be at $(0,y,0)$ between conducting parallel plates.
-The boundary condition for the electric field on perfectly conducting plates are $E_z(\pm h)=0$ and is satisfied if the image charges changes sign from image to image.
+The boundary condition for the electric field on perfectly conducting plates is $E_z(\pm h)=0$ and is satisfied if the image charges change sign from image to image.